gongxiii/cantonese-mandarin-normalization/README.md

 | GPT variation-aware standardization | 0.0286 | 0.7355 | 0.7238 |
 | GPT context-aware standardization | 0.0286 | 0.7284 | 0.7111 |

-Google Translate performs the worst among the evaluated systems on this dataset.
-This supports the motivation that off-the-shelf MT systems are not reliable for social-media-style written Cantonese normalization.
+Google Translate performs the worst among the evaluated systems on this small dataset.
+This supports the motivation that at least one widely used off-the-shelf MT system is unreliable for fully normalizing social-media-style written Cantonese in this benchmark.

 Among the GPT-based methods, the variation-aware standardization prompt achieves the highest Char-F1 and edit similarity.
 This suggests that explicitly prompting the model with common online Cantonese variation can help.